RomanKamlykov/rd_code_challenge_1/README.md

 - select the .csv file to save data on the server
 - click the "Clear" button to remove the data from the server

+## To-do

+- add authentication with Passport
+- add validation with Joi
+- add API documentation with Swagger & OpenAPI